 Though you are probably not thinking about taking a vacation while you are in the middle of a divorce, you will likely want to take a family vacation with your kids down the road.
 A strong parenting plan will also designate rules or guidelines for traveling with your children.
 Some things to discuss include whether the other parent will require written consent before the trip occurs, how much notice must be given to the other parent, and how interstate or international travel should be handled.

 These are just a few suggestions on how to develop a successful parenting plan.
-The attorneys at Letterio & Haug, LLP have helped countless parents through this difficult process.
+The Hudson Valley child custody attorneys at Letterio & Haug, LLP have helped countless parents through this difficult process.
 We are prepared to use our experience to help you.
 Contact our office to schedule an appointment with an experienced attorney today.